Land use, land-use change, and forestry: Extents and mapping

 Share of the total land surface without and with consideration of multiple changes between six major land use/cover categories (urban area, cropland, pasture/rangeland, forest, unmanaged grass/shrubland, non-/sparsely vegetated land) in 1960–2019.

 A 2021 study estimated, with higher resolution data, that land-use change has affected 17% of land in 1960–2019, or when considering multiple change events 32%, "around four times" previous estimates.
 They also investigate its drivers, identifying global trade affecting agriculture as a main driver.

 Forest modeling

 Earth system modeling has traditionally been used to analyze forests for climate projections.
 However, in recent years, there has been a shift away from this modeling towards more mitigation and adaptation projections.
 These projections can give researchers a better understanding of future forest management practices to employ.
 Furthermore, this new modeling approach also allows for land management practices to be analyzed in the model.
 Land management practices include forest harvest, tree species selection, grazing, and crop harvest.
 Land management practices produce biophysical and biogeochemical effects on the forest, and following the model can increase the likelihood of success.
 Where there is a lack of available data for these practices, further monitoring and data collecting are needed to improve the models' accuracy.

+A National forest monitoring system can provide inputs for land-use greenhouse-gas inventories prepared using Intergovernmental Panel on Climate Change methods, including combining mapped area change with emission or removal factors to estimate emissions and removals associated with forest land.